Article

 Many taxis in the port of Veracruz have adopted this common Tuscan.

-Signs in the unforgettable neighbourhood of Coyoacán, in the south of Mexico City.
+The unforgettable and culturally rich neighbourhood of Coyoacán, in the south of Mexico City, also has great lettering samples.
 By municipal regulation, business signs must adopt a Tuscan style.
 However, each sign-maker makes his own version.

 More Coyoacán signs, the variety is endless: from more or less formal Tuscans to local recreations.
-Photos of Coyoacán courtesy of Loche.
+All photos of Coyoacán courtesy of Loche.

 The initials were always very elaborate, and the genre hardly refers to other uses, editorial or bookish, they are quite unique.